gjanco/mezmo-dd-marketplace/README.md

 The [Marketplace](https://app.datadoghq.com/marketplace) can be accessed from the Integrations tab in the Datadog app.

 **How does pricing work?**\
 Datadog Partners can list their integration in the Marketplace using one of the following pricing options. **Note**: All integration purchases begin with a 14-day free trial.
-- **free:** There is no billing associated with the integration, and no metering/usage metric is required.

 - **one_time:** Charges a single fee at the time of purchase, and no additional charges in the future.
 No metering/usage metric is required.

 - **flat_fee:** Charges a recurring flat fee per month regardless of a customer's usage.
 For example, a partner may charge a customer $100/month.
 No metering/usage metric is required.